Fixing detailed balance in ancilla-based dissipative state engineering: Fixing detailed balance

 To demonstrate the utility of this approach, we now focus on the main example provided in \cite{sciadv}: an Ising spin chain where the effective bath is coupled to a single spin at the end of the chain.
-The Ising model, which constitutes the many-body system, is given by, \beq H_{\mathrm{s}} = g\sum_{j=1}^N \sigma_z^{(j)} - J\sum_{j=1}^{N-1} \sigma_x^{(j)}\sigma_x^{(j+1)}. \eeq In traditional terminology $g$ is the transverse field and $J$ is the coupling strength.
+The Ising model, which constitutes the many-body system, is given by, \beq H_{\mathrm{s}} = g\sum_{j=1}^N \sigma_z^{(j)} - J\sum_{j=1}^{N-1} \sigma_x^{(j)}\sigma_x^{(j+1)}. \eeq In traditional terminology, $g$ is the transverse field and $J$ is the coupling strength.
 A paramagnetic phase $g>J$ is separated from a ferromagnetic phase $g<J$ by a critical point at $g=J$.
-We then couple this many-body system via one edge spin to the pseudo-mode environment defined above, using the operator $Q = \sigma_x^{(N)} + 1.1 \sigma_y^{(N)} + 0.9 \sigma_z^{(N)}$ (adapted from \cite{sciadv}, where it was chosen to break symmetries in the system), and compare it to both the single qubit-ancilla results found in \cite{sciadv} and the single bosonic ancilla, i.e., without the additional $a_2$ and $a_3$ modes.
+We couple this many-body system via one edge spin to the pseudomode environment defined above, using the operator $Q = \sigma_x^{(N)} + 1.1 \sigma_y^{(N)} + 0.9 \sigma_z^{(N)}$ (adapted from \cite{sciadv}, where it was chosen to break symmetries in the system), and compare it to both the single-qubit ancilla results found in \cite{sciadv} and the single bosonic ancilla, i.e., without the additional $a_2$ and $a_3$ modes.
 We focus on the $J>g$ phase first, and use parameters close to those outlined in \cite{sciadv}, to find the dynamics and steady-state properties of the average energy and ground-state fidelity.
-As in that work, when the ground state is degenerate we consider a projection onto that subspace to define the fidelity. {\paul{Note that the symbol $E_{01}$ in figures \ref{fig2} and \ref{fig3} and refers} to the gap between that subspace and the first excited state relative to it.}
+As in that work, when the ground state is degenerate, we consider a projection onto that subspace to define the fidelity. {\paul{Note that the symbol $E_{01}$ in figures \ref{fig2} and \ref{fig3} and refers} to the gap between that subspace and the first excited state relative to it.}

-First, in \figref{fig1}, we plot the target power spectrum, $S(\omega)$, and the effective power spectra generated by the three ancillas used in the pseudomode model which together form $S_{\mathrm{fit}}(\omega)$.
+First, in \figref{fig1}, we plot the target power spectrum $S(\omega)$ and the effective power spectra generated by the three ancillas used in the pseudomode model which together form $S_{\mathrm{fit}}(\omega)$.
 The two unphysical modes $a_2$ and $a_3$ contribute negative-valued power spectra and thus correct the detailed balance of the single resonant mode $a_1$.

 Next, in \figref{fig2}, we show the dynamics \cite{Qutip1,Qutip2} of the single-qubit ancilla model, single-bosonic ancilla model, and the full pseudomode model.
-The \paul{steady state of the full pseudomode model finds a more accurate ground-state energy in the steady state, with a fidelity of around $99\%$.
+The \paul{steady state of the full pseudomode model approximates the true ground state energy more accurately}, with a fidelity of around $99\%$.
 This is shown more clearly in \figref{fig3}, where we find optimal parameters very close to those used for the single-qubit ancilla, but at a bath resonance frequency slightly higher than the system's low-energy gap $E_{01}$.